Quasi-periodic eruptions from mildly eccentric unstable mass transfer in galactic nuclei: Discussion

 \subsubsection{Other Events}

-Double TDEs occur when the pericenter radius of the pre-breakup binary is less than the tidal disruption radii of each of the individual stars, $\rp < r_{\rm T,*}$.
+Double TDEs occur when the pericenter radius of the pre-breakup binary is less than the tidal disruption radii of each of the individual stars, $\rp \lesssim r_{\rm T,*}$.
 Based on our model, the rate of double TDEs is of the same order as the QPE rate, $\mc{R}_{\rm dTDE}\sim 10\rm\, Gpc^{-3}\rm\,yr^{-1}$ (cf. eq. \ref{eq:obs_QPE_rate}).
 Since both stars are disrupted, there are interesting, unique features such as double-peaked lightcurves \citep{mandel15_double_TDE} and precursor emission due to collisions of the two debris streams \citep{bonnerot19_double_TDE_precursor}.
-When the TDE sample size grows to several hundred, it is possible that many double TDEs will be discovered.
+When the TDE sample size grows to several hundred, it is possible that several double TDEs will be discovered.
+It is also interesting to note that before the tidal disruption of either star, the binary will be tidally broken apart, so one star's center of mass will be on an unbound trajectory and the other one will be on a bound trajectory.
+It is possible that the bound star is only partially disrupted (for e.g., $\rp \sim 1.5r_{\rm T,*}$), and in this case, the remnant of the partially disrupted bound star will come back to the pericenter multiple times --- this channel also produces repeating partial TDEs.
+For this reason, we suggest that a fraction of the order 1\% the observed TDEs should repeat on a timescale of the order $\rm \sim\!yr$.

 Tight binaries with outer SMAs that do not satisfy eq. (\ref{eq:full_loss_cone_requirement}) are in the empty loss-cone regime for their Hills break-up.
 In these cases, the inner orbit, even after being tidally hardened to $\ab\lesssim 10R_*$, will again be strongly perturbed before the Hills breakup.
 This means that the two stars will most likely undergo a collision or merger, instead of Hills breakup \citep{bradnick17_tidal_mergers}.
 Examples of such mergers may be the G2-like objects \citep{gillessen12_G2}.
 For instance, the SMA of G2 in our Galactic Center is of the order $0.1\rm\, pc$ \citep{gillessen13_G2_orbit}, which indeed violates our eq. (\ref{eq:full_loss_cone_requirement}), meaning that the original binary's orbit was in the empty loss-cone regime.
 We note that the stellar merger origin of G2-like objects have previously been considered by many authors \citep[e.g.,][]{prodan15_binary_mergers_GC, stephan16_eKL_nearGC}.